OpenVisualCloud/Media-Transport-Library/README.md

 ## 5. User space LibOS UDP stack guide

-Starting from version 23.03.0, this library extends support for a user-space UDP stack that runs directly under the current process context for improved performance.
-Other user-space UDP stacks typically run with a client-service architecture, which introduces cross-core message costs that can negatively impact performance.
+Starting from version 23.04, IMTL introduces support for a LD preload POSIX-compatible user-space UDP stack that operates directly within the current process context.
+This enhancement significantly boosts performance by eliminating the cross-core message costs typically associated with client-service architectures used in other user-space UDP stacks.

-Our stack runs the NIC tx/rx function directly from the sendto/recvfrom API, which eliminates the need for cross-core calls and maintains data affinity (LLC) to the UDP consumer.
+IMTL's stack allows the NIC transmission and reception functions to run directly from the sendto/recvfrom API, eliminating the need for cross-core calls and maintaining data affinity (LLC) to the UDP consumer, thereby optimizing performance.

 To learn how to use the LibOS UDP stack, please refer to the [udp doc](doc/udp.md).